colecrouter/stardew-save-editor/.github/ISSUE_TEMPLATE/website-doesn-t-work-properly.md

 Take a screenshot of what you see.
 It is greatly encouraged to open your console (More Tools -> Developer Tools) and take a screenshot of any errors in red.
 You can paste images directly into here.

 **Save file**
 Please upload your save file here.
-This can significantly help solving the issue.
+Without it, we likely won't be able to help you.

 **Device info**
  - OS: [e.g. iOS, Windows, macOS]
  - Browser [e.g. chrome, safari]
  - Version [e.g. 22]

-**Additional context**
-Add any other context about the problem here.